ICRC-Models/HHCoM/README.txt

 - For MATLAB to CSV, use vaxCEA_multSims_mainFunction, which calls vaxCEA_multSims_processResults
 - In KECEA, cleanMatlabOutputs.R transforms CSV files into CSV template files for the health econ analysis
 - modelAnalysis.Rmd transforms CSV files to produce figures

+Other notes:
+- Scenario 10 is the only one that has a more condensed version of ccSymp and ccTreat.
+I did this because the cluster was running out of memory.
+So that means scenario 10 must be processed different from the other scenarios.